Kubernetes Cluster Orchestration & Management as a Service on AWS with Cloudify and Mist.io

 Back in April, the teams at Cloudify and Mist.io jointly announced Cloudify-as-a-Service, an open source, standards-based project with the goal of making it easier to deploy applications seamlessly across public and private clouds using the cloud orchestration power of Cloudify and the Mist.io cloud management platform.
-This goal is achieved with the use of a single, reusable Cloudify blueprint, based on TOSCA, to quickly provision infrastructure and application resources and nodes all managed from the Mist.io platform.
+This goal is achieved with the use of a single, reusable Cloudify blueprint, based on TOSCA, to quickly provision infrastructure and application resources and nodes all from the Mist.io management platform.

 Watch our joint webinar on migrating to microservices with Kubernetes.
 Go